eXascaleInfolab/TSM-Bench/systems/integration.md

  ```

-- The following files need to be added to the folder:
+- Add the following files to the system's folder:
-1. queries.sql file containting the queries with place holder values \<sid\> ,\<stid\> and \<timestamp\>.
-[Example queries.sql file](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/queries.sql)
+1. `queries.sql` file containing the queries with placeholder values \<sid\> ,\<stid\> and \<timestamp\>.
+[Example queries.sql file](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/queries.sql).
-2. launch.sh file to launch the database  [Example launch.sh file](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/influx/launch.sh)
+2. `launch.sh` file to launch the database  [Example launch.sh file](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/influx/launch.sh).
-3. stop.sh file to stop the database (optional but recommended)
+3. `stop.sh` file to stop the database (optional but recommended).
-4. add a run_system.py to the folder using the given [Template](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/run_system_template.py)
+4. Add a `run_system.py` to the folder using the given [Template](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/run_system_template.py).
-5. add the name of your system/folder to the [config.py](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/config.py)
+5. Add the name of your system's folder to the [config.py](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/config.py).

-- to use the online workload add the following files:
+- To use the online workload add the following files:
-1. add a \_\_init\_\_.py file to use your folder as a python module using
+1. add a `__init__.py` file to use your folder as a Python module using
-[MonetDB \_\_init\_\_.py ](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/__init__.py) and replacing monetdb with "your\_system\_name".
+[MonetDB \_\_init\_\_.py ](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/__init__.py) and replacing MonetDB with "your\_system\_name".
-2. start.py file to launch your system:
+2. `start.py` file to launch your system:
-   define a launch function as in [MonetDB](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/start.py) and as in the launch section of the run_systems file.
+   define a launch function as in [MonetDB](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/start.py) and as in the launch section of the `run_systems` file.
-3. add_data.py file to add and delete data as in [MonetDB add\_data.py](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/add_data.py) replace the connection and query execution and delete the data above the input timestamp.
+3. `add_data.py` file to add and delete data as in [MonetDB add\_data.py](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/add_data.py) replace the connection and query execution and delete the data above the input timestamp.